gekonnn/G3Archive/README.md

 ```
 ### Options:
 ```
---extract  --e <path>   Extracts the selected archive --dest     --d <path>   Specifies directory the archive will be extracted in
+--extract  -e <path>   Extracts the selected archive --dest     -d <path>   Specifies directory the archive will be extracted in
 ```
 ### Example:
 ```